-thousands of historic records and photographs regarding people, places and things, all pertaining to Utah's Dixie and encourages input from others to ensure the history is kept and preserved.
-Events of historic nature are encouraged and promoted.
-The WCHS website’s history of the Pioneer Courthouse
+thousands of historic records and photographs regarding people, places and things, all pertaining to Utah's Dixie and encourage input from others to ensure the history is kept and preserved.
+Events of historic nature have been encouraged and promoted.

-The St. George Pioneer Courthouse is the oldest public building in Washington County, standing proudly on the corner 100 E. and St. George Blvd., and creating a Pioneer Corner next to the McQuarrie Memorial Museum.
-Built in 1870, the structure served as the County Courthouse for 90 years, being a hub for citizens of every community in the area.
-It now serves as a historic landmark where photos of early days can be shared to help visitors understand what it took to build a permanent settlement out of such a harsh environment.
-Stories are told of the specific challenges endured.
-Activities are held to bring people together to celebrate living in such a beautiful land.
+During the 90 years the Pioneer Courthouse operated as a courthouse, it served as a hub for citizens of every community in the area.
+When it opened in 2019, it served as a historic landmark where photos of early days were shared to help visitors understand what it took to build a permanent settlement out of such a harsh environment.
+Stories were told of the specific challenges endured.
+Activities were held to bring people together to celebrate living in such a beautiful land.
 The building was constructed of local sandstone and has many unique features, including 18-inch-thick walls, old chandeliers, a cupola designed with a gallows, and the local jail.
-Tours are available

 The Pioneer Courthouse was operated by an all-volunteer organization.